word-fish/wordfish-python/README.md

 ### 4. Run cluster jobs

-Most of these files are not generated with the run.py script - the run.py script generates jobs to be run in parallel to produce these files (in the "jobs" directory), and some of these jobs require generic scripts (in the "scripts" directory) that use deepdive-python functions in the cluster environment.
+Most of these files are not generated with the run.py script - the run.py script generates jobs to be run in parallel to produce these files (in the "jobs" directory), and some of these jobs require generic scripts (in the "scripts" directory) that use wordfish-python functions in the cluster environment.
 The high level idea is that we package each step of the pipeline into a set of jobs that can be run in parallel (specified as lines in each file in the "jobs" directory).
-This means that after running run.py, you will have sentenves for each corpus, a term data structure for each data structure, and a folder filled with "jobs" to submit to a cluster, and run in the order specified when the previous step has completed.
+This means that after running run.py, you will have sentences for each corpus, a term data structure for each data structure, and a folder filled with "jobs" to submit to a cluster, and run in the order specified when the previous step has completed.
 This package provides functions for running these commands in a slurm (submission) environment, or a launch system (all at once) (details to follow).

 (Note: For now, since obtaining the corpus and parsing to sentences is not computationally or time intensive, this is also done by the run script, but this could also be moved to be a cluster task.)